 11. Seminars and Presentations

-If your business is you, a recording of you presenting a seminar can be incredibly useful.
+If you are your business, a recording of you presenting a seminar can be incredibly powerful.

 There’s nothing spectacular about the necessary skills.
 You just need a camera operator to follow you as you move around on the stage.